How did Jim fix it so that his child abuse was never examined?

 The third person to speak of QVS at the Dunblane Inquiry was Robert Mark Ure who was not a friend of Thomas Hamilton, but who lived across the road from him.
 On Day 18 of the inquiry, under oath, Ure told Mr Bonomy, examining, that his estranged wife had told him she had been on the firing range at Queen Victoria School with her friend Thomas Hamilton.
 LINK

-I was astonished by these references to Hamilton at Queen Victoria School as they quite clearly corroborated The Housemaster story and showed that Her Majesty’s Commissioners either didn’t know what was going on at the school they were charged with governing, or they were being less than truthful with me.
+I was astonished by the three Public Inquiry witness references to Hamilton at Queen Victoria School as they quite clearly corroborated The Housemaster story and showed that Her Majesty’s Commissioners either didn’t know what was going on at the school they were charged with governing, or they were being less than truthful with me.

 It is also surprising that these three unsolicited references to Hamilton’s presence and indeed influence at Queen Victoria School, Dunblane were not queried further on examination or cross examination.